 2950 Canfield Rd, Sebastopol, CA 95472.
 Phone: (707) 829-7999.
 Email:

-mid-July, Friday, Saturday and Sunday from 7am to 2pm, until blueberries are gone (late August?).
-Reservations needed: Tickets are available on
+through July, Friday, Saturday and Sunday from 7am to 2pm, until blueberries are gone (late August?).
+Reservations needed: Tickets are available on eventbrite

 WWOOF program (Worldwide Opportunity on Organic Farms) in the late spring to late summer.
 Students from WWOOF come from all over the world to learn